RohitChandupatla/Habit-Reminder/rfp.md

 - an Android Device
 - a laptop Computer
 - an iPad
--

 ### Font size:
-The Font preference is between 12-14.
+The Font preference is between 12-14px, which is easier to read.